trigaten/Learn_Prompting/docs/basics/zero_shot_cot.md

 ## Notes

-The extraction step often must be task specific, making Zero-Shot-CoT less generalizable than it appears it first.
+The extraction step often must be task specific, making Zero-Shot-CoT less generalizable than it appears at first.

 Anecdotally, I've found that Zero-shot-CoT style prompts are sometimes effective in improving the length of completions for generative tasks.
 For example, consider